-Content recycling at the click of a mouse – trainers working with blended learning can benefit from this advantage.
+Reusing content with a click of the mouse – trainers working with blended learning can benefit from this advantage.
 With online courses, you can save a lot of time: Copy and recycle individual modules or even entire courses with just a few clicks.
-In this article, learn about our best practices for the reusability of online courses!
+In this article, you will learn our best practices on the topic of reusability of online courses!

 Save Time with Blended Learning

-The challenge: You want to give a course that you designed in a similar way a few years ago.
-Now, you're looking for the materials from back then and trying to remember which building blocks you used in what way for the course.
+The challenge: You want to give a course that you designed quite similarly a few years ago.
+Now you are looking for the documents from back then and trying to remember which components you used for the course.
 This costs time and nerves.

-When using online courses, this work is eliminated.
-Here you can find and copy individual building blocks with just a few clicks using the right software – and the framework for the new training is ready!
-You might still need to make a few minor adjustments, depending on how much content is still current.
+With the use of online courses, this work is eliminated.
+Here, you can find and copy individual components easily with suitable software – and the framework for the new training is ready!
+You might still need to make a few minor adjustments, depending on how many contents are still current.

-Find and duplicate files and content within seconds: This fundamental functionality of digital tools is a clear advantage over traditional face-to-face training.
-The analog world, unlike the digital one, is bound to time and place.
+Find and duplicate files and content within seconds: This core function of digital tools is a clear advantage over traditional face-to-face training.
+The analog world, unlike the digital one, is bound by time and location.

-This doesn’t mean you should forgo classic live training.
+This does not mean that you should do without traditional live training.
 Face-to-face communication also has its own advantages that digital devices cannot fulfill.
-With the concept of blended learning, you combine both forms of learning and gain all the advantages for yourself.
+With the concept of blended learning, you combine both forms of learning and gain all the benefits for yourself.

 Blended Learning = Presence + E-Learning

-You can find quite a bit about the term blended learning in our blog.
-It is based on the idea that trainers and coaches support their participants through e-learning in addition to traditional live training (presence).
-This combination creates many advantages for everyone involved compared to using a single form of learning.
+You can find quite a bit about the term blended learning on our blog.
+The idea behind it is that trainers and coaches additionally support their participants through e-learning, in addition to traditional live training (presence).
+The linking of both creates many advantages for all parties involved compared to using a single learning format.

-For example, we recently asked trainer Normen Ulbrich in the blog what excites him about the blended learning concept.
-His answer: At the beginning, you need a certain portfolio of online content – later, you can easily copy these and reassemble them.
-Even if a module was lacking during a face-to-face training, Normen can integrate this without much effort in his online academy.
+For example, we recently asked trainer Normen Ulbrich in the blog what excites him about the concept of blended learning.
+His answer: At the beginning, you need a certain portfolio of online content – later, you can easily copy and rearrange it.
+Even if a module fell short during a live training, Normen can integrate this into his online academy without any effort.

 All Advantages of Blended Learning for Trainers at a Glance: